NatasaVulevic/HCI/class-projects/class-project-2/README.md

   - Contact and customer support
   - Are products any good?
   - User reviews
-- When will they arrive and how much does delivery cost?
+- When will Products arrive and how much does delivery cost?
   - Delivery information
-- Can i see products in store?
+- Can I see products in store?
   - List of stores
   - Store availability
  - I want to make purchase specific to proffesional user needs